Rape in Pakistan: Marital rape

 In Pakistan, approximately 20-30% of women face some form of domestic abuse during their lifetime.
-Marital rape is a common form of spousal abuse as it is not considered to be a crime under the Zina laws.
+Marital rape is a form of spousal abuse as it is considered to be a crime under Pakistani laws but it remains to be a problem in the country.
 Many men and women in Pakistan are raised with the beliefs that "sex is a man's right in marriage".
 Women are instilled with the concept that their purpose in society is to fulfill a man's desires as well as to bear children.
-The topic of sex is a taboo subject in Pakistan, therefore women often refrain from reporting their experiences with rape.
-Marital abuse in general is considered to be a family and private matter in Pakistan which is another reason of why women refrain from reporting in fear of social judgement.
+The topic of sex is a taboo subject in Pakistan; therefore, women often refrain from reporting their experiences with rape.
+Marital abuse in general is considered to be a family and private matter in Pakistan which is another reason why women refrain from reporting in fear of social judgment.
 Non consensual marital sex can lead to issues with reproductive health, unsafe sex, as well as unwanted pregnancies.
-Studies show that marital rape continues throughout the course of pregnancies, as well as can lead to the birth of numerous babies.
+Studies show that marital rape continues throughout pregnancies, as well as can lead to the birth of numerous babies.
 Studies show that marital rape commonly occurs in Pakistan because of the husband's desire to have more children and in particular, to have sons.
 Even in cases of non-consensual pregnancy resulting from rape, the reward in increased status could be great enough that women choose to keep the baby, but women who have already borne sons often seek abortions and in some cases sterilization to avoid the unintended pregnancies that result from rapes.
 Women have had the procedure done without their husbands permission.
 Men sometimes get a vasectomy but it is far more common for women to become sterilized.
 Sometimes after the operation the husband's demands for sex increase.

 Marital rape is treated the same as any other rape in Pakistani law punishable with death by hanging or up to 25 years in prison.
 However, only one case of marital rape has been reported in Pakistan despite it being a common problem.

-Firstly, the role of cultural pressures and expectations from a woman in marriage, with wife's own mother encouraging the husband to try and consummate the marriage against wife's will.
+Firstly, the role of cultural pressures and expectations from a woman in marriage, with the wife's own mother encouraging the husband to try and consummate the marriage against the wife's will.
 Secondly, justice is only available to educated and resourceful Pakistani women with considerable social status, with access to female police, and access to a female judge willing to hold an in-camera trial after hours.
 Finally, a combination of corporal punishment and fine is an appropriate sentence rather than a long jail sentence, as a wife may be financially dependent on the husband, and the husband may learn his lesson, in particular, if the act was committed under societal pressure to consummate the marriage.